 (A) Definition.
 Gathering and assessment of historical and current bio-psycho-social information which includes face-to-face contact with the person and/or the person's family or other informants, or group of persons resulting in a written summary report, diagnosis and recommendations.
 All agencies must assess the medical necessity of each individual to determine the appropriate level of care.

-(B) Qualified professional.
-This service is performed by an LBHP.
+(B) Qualified practitioners.
+This service is performed by an LBHP or Licensure Candidate.